 Snow gathering in the back yard.
 Remember that snowman family from the first snow fall?
 They’re buried under an ocean of snow, and won’t see the sun again until late April.

-Alexander celebrates his fourth birthday.
+Alexander celebrated his fourth birthday.

 And Paul his 51st.